-In March 2020, none of us could have imagined the impact and challenges we would still face today, nearly a year after we were directed to Shelter-in-Place (SIP).
+In March 2020, none of us could have imagined the impact and challenges we would still face today, over a year after we were directed to Shelter-in-Place (SIP).
 The Center has remained closed since March 2020, and during this time, the staff has diligently worked from home to stay connected, engage with our constituents and the community, create virtual programs and draft a plan to reopen safely.

 The Center’s top priorities for safely reopening are the health, safety and comfort of those who enter our building.
 For 35 years, the Center focused on being a second home for the community, where people can connect, gather and be together.
 In our “new normal,” coming together will require all of us to do our part to remain safe.

+The Japanese Cultural and Community Center of Northern California (JCCCNC/the Center) has established guidelines regarding its facility and programs’ reopening.
 The number one priority of the Center is the health and safety of our program participants, employees, members, renters and those that use and visit our facility.

 ** Due to the variety of programs/activities at the Center, some programs/activities may remain suspended until we can resume them safely.

 Please find details in our downloadable Reopening Guide Overview below.
 These procedures and guidelines may change and evolve to reflect new/updated government guidance and expectations.

 Our constituents, staff and community's health and safety remain our highest priority as we reopen and restart programs at the Center.

 Although the Centers for Disease Control and Prevention (CDC) announced on May 13 that fully vaccinated people no longer need to wear masks or maintain distance in certain indoor settings, the Center will wait to follow the guidance of the San Francisco Department of Public Health (SFDPH) and California Department of Public Health (CDPH) and will not yet follow the new mask rule.